jipearson/Pewlett-Hackard-Analysis/README.md

 1. Who will be retireing in the next few years.
 2. How many positions will Pewlett Hackard nee to fill.

-Before we can answer those questions we want to map the relationship of our data tables and visualize them in a Entity Relationship Diagram (ERD).
-The ERD created for this project is shown below.
+Below are the Pewlett Hackard data tables and their relationships visualized with a Entity Relationship Diagram (ERD).
 ![](EmployeeDB.png)